home-assistant/home-assistant.io/source/_integrations/iotawatt.markdown

 ha_platforms:
   - sensor
 ---
-A sensor platform for the [IoTaWatt](https://www.iotawatt.com/) Open WiFi Electricity Monitor.
+Integration for the [IoTaWatt](https://www.iotawatt.com/) Open WiFi Electricity Monitor.
 It will collect data from the Current Transformer Clamps (Input CTs) and any Outputs that are defined on the IoTaWatt and create them as sensors in Home Assistant.